maxst1/epolltcp/README.md

 # epolltcp
 Small TCP/IP+EPOLL server.
-Read client's request and send same request, but uppercase
+Server reads the client's request and sends the same request, but uppercase.